jhidding/svg-gen/README.md

 I use this to create programmable SVG documents.
 If you want to do anything similar for a serious project, consider using something less hacky.
 The upshot of this implementation is that it is extremely trivial in Scheme.

 ## Source
-I use the `pmatch` macro to match the S-expressions to well known XML patterns.
+I use the `match` macro to match the S-expressions to well known XML patterns.
 Specifically, I match for

 - `(tag attr1: "value" attr2: "value") ... (/tag)`
 - `(tag attr1: "value" /)`
 - `(/tag)`

-and translate those to their XML equivalents.
-To do string formatting I use a home brewn `format` utility, using string formatting symilar to that of Rust, Python, C#, i.e. using `{}` as wildcards.
+and translate those to their XML equivalents (incidentally, the more obscure `(?xml ... ?)` header also parses correctly).

 ``` {.scheme file=xml-gen.scm #main}
 (import (rnrs)